MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-ios-macos-sign-in-user-after-sign-up.md

 ---
-title: Sign in user automatically after sign-up in an iOS app
+title: Sign in user automatically after sign-up in an iOS/macOS app
-description: Learn how to automatically sign-in a user after sign-up in an iOS app by using native authentication.
+description: Learn how to automatically sign-in a user after sign-up in an iOS/macOS app by using native authentication.

 author: henrymbuguakiarie
 manager: mwongerapk